 10th April 2019

-The process of combining two metal surfaces together through heating and an additional wire feed.
-Welding on a tank is the idea of sealing a crack or split in its surface by heating the metal so that it rebinds together.
+Welding a fuel tank might seem like a relatively simple and cheap process, especially when compared to the cost of a replacement tank.
+However, many factors make welding a tank with residual oil, diesel or petrol dangerous.
+Welding on a tank is the process of sealing a crack or split in its surface by heating the metal so that it rebinds together.
 Forming a strong joint that will no longer allow fuel to escape.
 The high heat and reaction taking place during this welding process, however, are unpredictable.

 To control the reactivity of welding a tank you can fully empty a tank and clean it out prior to filling it with a noble gas.

 Argon is the most commonly used of the inert gases in gas tank welding to stop any reaction from taking place.
 This lazy gas, like all the noble gases, is colourless and odourless.
-Argon is also used in the manufacture of fluorescent lighting!
+Argon is also used in the manufacture of fluorescent lighting.

-There are multiple tools for welding a tank including TIG & MIG welders.
+There are multiple tools for welding a tank including TIG and MIG welders.
 They are similar methods with slightly different qualities and deciding which one to use is tough.
 Which gas metal arc welding method to use depends on the materials being used.

-For sheet metal using TIG makes controlling heat levels easier.
-Therefore preventing the base and weld metal from melting too much.
+For sheet metal, using TIG makes controlling heat levels easier, therefore preventing the base and weld metal from melting too much.

-After you have your materials ready check your gas levels against the thickness of your target metals.
+After you have your materials ready, check your gas levels against the thickness of your target metals.
 As your aluminium reaches over half an inch thick you’ll want to add helium to your argon to raise the arc temperature and improve the penetration of the join.
 You’ll also need to consider the thickness of the tank.
-Generally about an eighth of an inch, which requires around 125A.
+Generally, about an eighth of an inch will require around 125 amps.

 Sign up to our newsletter to be the first to hear about our latest products, special offers and expert advice.